The Embedded Homology of Hypergraph Pairs: Morphisms of hypergraph pairs and homomorphisms of the homology

-It can be verified that the commutative diagram (\ref{eq-2.1}) of chain complexes and chain maps are functorial with respect to morphisms of hypergraph pairs.
-Thus generalizing \cite[Proposition~3.7]{hg1}, the relative embedded homology is also functorial:
+It can be verified that all the chain maps in the commutative diagram (\ref{eq-2.1}) are functorial with respect to morphisms of hypergraph pairs.
+Thus by generalizing \cite[Proposition~3.7]{hg1}, it follows in the next lemma that the relative embedded homology groups are functorial as well.